neironogamiiko/Dudes-in-space-master/README.md

  Project dedicated to the NASA Space Apps Challange 2021.
 # Code styling hint

+ **Check it periodically, cause there may appear some changes in the future.**

    - usings ;
    - namespace {
         - class name;